-The team holds its matches at Cassell Coliseum, which also serves as the home for Tech’s basketball programs and volleyball program.
+The coliseum also serves as the home for Tech’s basketball programs and volleyball program.
 Construction for the main portion of Cassell Coliseum began in 1961.
 It was completed in December of 1964 at a cost of $2.7 million.
 Built by T.C.
 Brittain and Company of Decatur, Ga., it houses an arena, locker rooms, an auxiliary gymnasium, a strength and conditioning center, offices and other athletics facilities.

 The venue has been the site of some tremendous wrestling and crowds over the years.
 On Feb.
 5, 2011, Tech set an attendance record, drawing 3,378 fans for its match with the University of Virginia – a match the Hokies won by a count of 20-12.
 The crowd shattered the previous attendance record of 1,763 fans set on Feb.
 8, 2009, against Maryland.
 Also, on Jan.
 22, 2012, the Hokies drew a crowd of 2,422 fans, who witnessed No. 23 Tech defeat North Carolina 29-12.

-In 2009, the coliseum served as the venue for the ACC Championships and has been the location for many big wrestling events.
+The coliseum also served as the venue for the ACC Championship in 2009 and has been the location for many big wrestling events.
 The Virginia State Championships and the Eastern Wrestling League were held at the coliseum in 2001.
 And on Dec.
 8, 2001, a crowd of more than 1,600 filled into Cassell Coliseum to witness the Hokies take on No. 1 and defending national champion Minnesota.
 In 2004, 1,310 fans poured into Cassell Coliseum to witness the Hokies shut out the University of Virginia, 38-0.

 The wrestling team practices in its own training room on the third floor of the football locker room facility adjacent to Cassell Coliseum – a facility that was constructed in 2010.
 This floor contains more than 6,000 square feet of mat space.
 The floor also houses the wrestling team’s locker room and coaches’ offices.